Singularity23x0/kueue/keps/10189-multikueue-global-status-condition/README.md

 ### Granular Conditions

-Instead of defining a single Condition, we could provide one or more Granular Conditions, each servicing the purpose of supplying data missing from the WorkloadStatus, allowing to piece the Global Status of a MultiKueue workload by the user on their own.
+Instead of defining a single Condition, we could provide one or more Granular Conditions, each serving the purpose of supplying data missing from the WorkloadStatus, allowing to piece the Global Status of a MultiKueue workload by the user on their own.

 #### AdmittedInWorker Condition